lebateleur/lebateleur.github.io/research.md

 We develop a fully diagrammatic approach to finite-state automata, based on reinterpreting their usual state-transition graphical representation as a two-dimensional syntax of string diagrams.
 In this setting, we are able to provide a complete equational theory for language equivalence, with two notable features.
 First, the proposed axiomatisation is finite.
 Second, the Kleene star is a derived concept, as it can be decomposed into more primitive algebraic blocks.

 **This is the journal version of our FoSSaCS'21 paper.
-It corrects a fundamental mistake in the conference version (see erratum below).**
+It corrects a fundamental mistake in the conference version (see erratum above).**

 **Bialgebraic Foundations for the Operational Semantics of String Diagrams**,